Singer Mary Wilson Kept The Supremes Legacy Alive

-Most everyone knows the story of the former automobile factory worker, Berry Gordy, how Mr. Gordy started his assembly line of talent at Motown in Detroit on January 12, 1959.
+Most everyone knows the story of the former automobile factory worker, Berry Gordy, and how Mr. Gordy started his assembly line of talent at Motown in Detroit on January 12, 1959.

 Berry had an eye for image and an ear for hit singles.
 Did you know about Maxine Powell?
 Ms. Powell, the Artistic Development Director, was hired to provide etiquette and refinement lessons to the rising stars on and off camera.